PHorg Logo

 1875

 OPH ThumbIn what proved to be his final dream project for his adopted city, William Ralston had wanted to turn 1870's San Francisco from a still young Pacific boom town into a world class metropolis by erecting a grand hotel of timeless elegance and unprecedented luxury.
 To that end Ralston had commissioned Irish-born architect and engineer John Painter Gaynor (who had worked earlier on Ralston Hall) to study Europe's finest hotels for ideas.
-Ralston intended, of course, that these Continental hotels would soon all pale in comparison to his new Palace Hotel which began to rise in early 1873 on a two-and-a-half acre site on the SW corner of Market and New Montgomery Streets across from the existing four story "gingerbread" Grand Hotel, an earlier Ralston project located at the intersection's SE corner.
+Ralston intended, of course, that these Continental hotels would soon all pale in comparison to his new hotel which began to rise in early 1873 on a two-and-a-half acre site on the SW corner of Market and New Montgomery Streets across from the existing four story "gingerbread" Grand Hotel, an earlier Ralston project located at the intersection's SE corner.
 Previously occupied by a large sandhill, Ralston had acquired the 375 x 250 foot rectangular property in pieces for a total of $400,000.

-MapWhile Ralston had depended heavily on his shaky banking empire to help finance his $5 million dream, the sudden collapse of his Bank of California in late August -- and Ralston's shocking and unexpected death on the same day that he lost control of the institution -- did not interfere with the opening of the Palace Hotel two months later.
-Ralston's business partner U.S. Senator William Sharon -- who had helped cause the collapse of the Bank when he dumped his stock in the Comstock Lode -- ended up in control of both the Bank and Ralston's debts (both of which which he paid off at just pennies on the Dollar), and as well as the then almost completed Palace Hotel.
+MapWhile Ralston had depended heavily on his shaky banking empire to help finance his $5 million dream, the sudden collapse of his Bank of California in late August -- and Ralston's shocking and unexpected death on the same day that he lost control of the institution -- did not interfere with the opening of The Palace Hotel two months later.
+Ralston's business partner U.S. Senator William Sharon -- who had helped cause the collapse of the Bank when he dumped his stock in the Comstock Lode -- ended up in control of both the Bank and Ralston's debts (both of which which he paid off at just pennies on the Dollar), and as well as the then almost completed hotel.
 Personally, Sen. Sharon also took over Ralston Hall by paying the late banker's widow just $50,000 for the multi-million Dollar estate, and lived there until his death in 1885.

 As promised, San Francisco's newest landmark was stunning in its design and innovation.
 The skylighted open center of the building featured a Grand Court -- overlooked by seven stories of white columned balconies -- which served as an elegant carriage entrance for a parade of the rich and famous visiting San Francisco, and from which these already awed guests entered the hotel's magnificent lobby to check in.
 [Shortly after 1900 the Grand Court was converted a lounge called the "Palm Court."]
 The hotel's redwood paneled hydraulic elevators -- known as "rising rooms" -- allowed its guests to easily reach any of the hotel's seven floors.
 Each guest room or suite was equipped with an electronic call button to summon a member of the hotel's large and attentive staff who were always ready to attend to each guest's every whim.
 All 755 guest rooms (each with a private bathroom) could be easily joined together to create suites, or to make up large apartments for long term residents.
 The parlor of each guest room also featured a large bay window overlooking the street below.